 Underfloor areas are exposed to the elements, particularly wind and water, and your insulation should be able to ‘weather the storm’, so to speak.
 As you can see, this insulation has not stayed in place long-term due to water damage and the wire has not held the material firmly against the floorboards.

 As the material has become wet, the weight of the water has squashed the insulation, making the fibres permanently change shape.
 Parts of the materials have broken away, exposing the floorboards that are meant to be protected.
 This means that the insulation that remains is not nearly as effective as intended and the effort that it took to nail that wire under the floor was a waste of time and money.
+Water trapped in the insulation batts can also cause mould growth, and leak onto your plasterboard, causing staining and damage.
+If the insulation is installed behind metal cladding, water damage can cause rust and corrosion.

 2. Insulation batts tied up with packing strap, well, almost.

-Packing straps are a very popular way to secure underfloor insulation batts these days.
-The idea is that the batts are pressed between the joists and held up by their own friction while the straps are slung across the joists to support them.
-You walk away feeling proud of your hard work but in a few short days you can probably expect something like this:
+From a novice’s perspective, packing straps look like a quick and easy way to secure underfloor insulation batts.
+The idea is that the insulation batts are pressed between the joists and held up by their own friction (called “Fricton Fit” in the trade).
+The straps are then slung across the joists to support the insulation batts.
+The novice walks away feeling pleased at how quick and easy it was.

 3. Rigid polystyrene boards used to insulate under the floor

 Polyestyrene boards are sometimes held up with small brackets or even just balanced on nails, which are pinned into the joists.
-While ideally we’d like to think our floor joists are evenly spaced and that neat strips of polystyrene will fit perfectly in between, this is rarely the case.
+While ideally we’d like to think floor joists are evenly spaced and that neat strips of polystyrene will fit perfectly in between, this is rarely the case.
 As you can see below, the wobbly edge doesn’t come close to covering between the joists and the nails have not been enough to hold the sheets up.

 Using a rigid material to insulate under your floor is likely to be a case of ‘square-peg-round-hole’, or, more specifically ‘large-boards-tiny-access-door’.
-And, even if you can comfortably feed the board under the house, it can be very clumsy to manoeuvre around, making it even harder to avoid gaps.
+And, even if you can comfortably get the board under the house, it can be very clumsy to manoeuvre around, making it even harder to avoid gaps.

 It’s such a shame because you can see how much effort would have gone in to installing these polystyrene boards, especially with all of that aluminium duct getting in the way!